 When you purchase a wooded property (top, Plan #141-1134, and above, Plan #160-1015), make sure the timber rights have not been sold so you can maintain your privacy and avoid an unpleasant surprise down the line.

 There is a third and final "level" of your property.
 Previously, you may have thought that all of the "levels" are sold together, but by now you can presume that the air itself may be "owned" by someone else, i.e., the government.
 What this means is that there is a limit above which you cannot build.
 Typically in the U.S., up to 500 feet of air space above a property is considered that of the property owner.
 Rights to anything above that must be obtained by special permission of local, state, and/or federal government.

-Local zoning laws can contradict the air-rights principal, however, and may be used to protect the views for neighbors or preserve the look of a community.
+Local zoning laws can contradict the air-rights principle, however, and may be used to protect the views of neighbors or preserve the look of a community.
 Zoning laws can be appealed, but there must be a good reason, and it can be a long, involved process.

-Local zoning laws intended to preserve views or protect the appearance of a community may override normal air-rights parameters on your property and preclude your building a large, tall home like one of these (top, Plan #130-1017; above, Plan #130-1107).
+Local zoning laws intended to preserve views or protect the appearance of a community may override normal air-rights parameters on your property and preclude your building a large, tall home like this one (Plan #195-1192).

 Of huge importance is how you will buy the lot for your dream home.
 Financing a land purchase may be a bit more difficult than buying a home because lending institutions want collateral that they can easily liquidate to cover the liability of the loan.
 Selling land is usually more difficult for the bank than selling a house.
 One novel approach is "seller financing," or working directly with the seller of the land.
 This can make sense for you, the buyer, as some of the usual fees are excluded in this seller financing.
 The financial proofs and hurdles required can also be a bit less.